-Last 2017 the world was fazed by USA’s controversial issues and decision on Net Neutrality in which he tried to analyze how it would affect cyber security as it involves laws and processes in which we have discussed on https://www.izoologic.com/2017/12/22/net-neutrality-contributes-secured-internet/
+Last 2017 the world was fazed by USA’s controversial issues and decision on Net Neutrality in which he tried to analyze how it would affect cyber security as it involves laws and processes in cybercrime which we have discussed on https://www.izoologic.com/2017/12/22/net-neutrality-contributes-secured-internet/

 The good thing is it did not much globally affect the security of the cyber space which is a good win on securing the internet on 2017, however another year came and as expected a new challenge shook the internet not by surprise rather its effect globally.
 This 2018 the European Union has passed a law called GDPR which was an act to secure the privacy of the people within the EU when it comes to exposing their personal information online.
 This affected almost every activities from emails to web contents.

-Direct effect on security
+Direct effect on cybercrime and cybersecurity

 Our main concern here is its effect on security and mitigating cybercrime and the early stages of cybercrime.